Alexander-Nasuta/manim-qr-codes/README.md

 ## About this Project

-This poject contains a Python Module that provides allows theming of [Manim](https://www.manim.community) projects with [QR Codes](https://en.wikipedia.org/wiki/QR_code).
+This poject contains a Python Module that provides allows creating QR Codes in [Manim](https://www.manim.community) projects.

 ## Installation